bengrunfeld/study-notes/javascript-interview-questions.md

 ### 3. Explain how Closures work and why you'd want/not want to use them

 ### 4. Explain the difference between `call`, `apply` and `bind`.
 Give examples of when you'd use each of them.

+Use `bind()` when you want that function to later be called with a certain context, useful in events.
+Use `call()` or `apply()` when you want to invoke the function immediately, and modify the context.

+They all attach this into a function (or object) and the difference is in the function invocation.

+`apply` is similar to `call` except that it takes an array-like object instead of listing the arguments out one at a time.

 ### 5. Explain XHR requests